wp-plugins/flyzoo/readme.txt

 - refresh your browser's cache
 - if you are using a caching plugin please, force a refresh

-this should solve the issue in 99% of cases.
+this should fix the issue.

 Otherwise, please check that you haven't embedded the chat script into some .php file (like footer.php for instance).

 = Can I suggest a feature?  =

 Sure!
-Feel free to contact us for any question
+Feel free to contact us for your feedback

 == Changelog ==